KhaledAbuarida/Note-App/README.md

 # Notes App📝
 hi there it's khaled 🖐

-this is simple notes app react.. clone it, sure you'll like it
+this is simple notes app react

+clone it, sure you'll like it

 ## Build